everyspace-society/everyspace-society.github.io/_astro-empires/planetary-ring-construction-guide.md

 Okay, so you should focus on getting to ten bases as soon as possible.
 During the first week you might be able to inch toward the necessary prerequisite technologies for Photon (Energy & Plasma).
 As soon as you have the prerequisites and a base with Lab-16, start the Photon.
 The clock starts on Day-0; but once you get to Photon research you can start tracking your completion date.

-Get all your bases to where they can Construction about 100 &cent; per hour...And pick your best base to get the Construction as high as possible.
+Get all your bases to where they can Construction ¤about 100 per hour...And pick your best base to get the Construction as high as possible.
 On a Roid that means you can build the prings in under six days, ten days for Moons, three weeks for Planets.

 Once you start Photon-10, time to stop Constructing or Researching or Producing.
 Time to use your Production queues to build Goods (to cycle cash).
 Use your Construction queues to bank your credits.
 I typically try to save up enough to start half my bases building prings as soon as the technology is researched and enough to start the other half the next 24 hours after (or 2 days).
 I once managed to start all bases within two hours of Photon-10 finishing.